MSUSEL/reu-2023-snort/LABNOTES.md

 Smaller community and less widely used, thus has an equivalent or smaller rule set.

 ### Bash script to find mp4 files
-Run in any vol directory
+Run in any vol directory on malware computer
 - for f in *; do cd $f; for g in *; do file $g; done; cd ..; done | grep MP4